pavankjadda/Angular-WebApp-ServiceNow/README.md

 #### How to  Run Angular App?
 ##### Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve --watch` to run this on local machine.
+Navigate to `http://localhost:4200/`

 ##### Build